Board Member Responsibilities & Leadership Roles

 • Avoid “seat fillers”, “talking heads,” and “meeting attenders”

 CKCF recommends that boards elect at least a chair and secretary/treasurer.
-See your affiliate’s policies and procedure agreement for details on board officers.
-Affiliates have some leeway: some boards have officers including vice chair and separate Secretary and Treasurer.
-General Help –if you have questions, please don’t hesitate to reach out to the Affiliate Liaison if you have questions.
+See your affiliate’s Policies and Procedure agreement for details on board officers.
+Some affiliates have officers including vice chair and separate Secretary and Treasurer.

-The board should maintain a timeline that includes:
+The board should maintain a calendar that includes:

-• The date of your strategic planning meeting with CKCF staff or outside facilitation, a good practice is bi-annual.
+• Holding a dedicated Strategic Planning meeting with CKCF staff or outside facilitation, a good practice is bi-annual.

-• Click here for an example of a Yearly Timeline – Hillsboro CF Year at a Glance
+• Click here for an example of a Yearly Timeline – Goessel CF Year at a Glance

-What is your annual meeting date?
+When was your Community Foundation established?
 Click here to find out!